Why are my baby's 2-month appointment shots important?

 According to the Centers for Disease Control and Prevention’s childhood immunization schedule, these are the vaccines your child is scheduled to get at their 2-month appointment:

 It’s worth noting that except for Hep B, each of these vaccines is the first in a series.
 PCV is a 2-dose series, given at the 2-month and 4-month appointments.
-DTaP is a 5-dose series that’s split across 2, 4, and 6 months, then 15 and 18 months.
+DTaP is a 5-dose series that’s split across 2, 4, 6 months, 15-18 months, and 4-6 years old.
 Each of the others in the list is a 3-dose series, given at the 2-month, 4-month, and 6-month appointments.

 Your local pediatrician may recommend a different vaccination schedule if your baby has a condition that weakens their immune system.